Radiation therapy for Merkel cell carcinoma

 How is radiation therapy given?

-When used to treat MCC, radiation is usually given 5 days a week for about 5 or 6 weeks.
+When used to treat MCC, radiation is usually given 5 days a week for several weeks.
 The length of treatment might be shorter if it’s only being used to relieve symptoms caused by the cancer spread.

 Getting radiation treatment is much like getting an x-ray, but the radiation is stronger and aimed more precisely at the cancer.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the set-up time – getting you into place for treatment – takes longer.